jnraine/munkiserver/script/munki_scripts/README.md

 Alternatively, _make_ can be used to automatically build a pkg or dmg from these files.

-View more documentation on (the wiki)[https://github.com/jnraine/munkiserver/wiki/Munkiserver-preflight-and-postflight].
+View more documentation on [the wiki](https://github.com/jnraine/munkiserver/wiki/Munkiserver-preflight-and-postflight).